Amodal Intra-class Instance Segmentation: Synthetic Datasets and Benchmark: Proposed Method

-We use the layer priors to explicitly separate occlusion patterns by treating overlapping objects as instances of different layers.
-As shown in Fig.~\ref{layer priors}, we construct $\{category, layer\}$ pairs for each instance as inputs to the model, and the network treats each $\{category, layer\}$ pair as an individual class.
+Then, we construct $\{category, layer\}$ pairs for each instance as inputs to the model, and the network treats each $\{category, layer\}$ pair as an individual class, as shown in Fig.~\ref{layer priors}.
 Correspondingly, the model predicts a $\{category, layer\}$ pair for each detected instance.
 To produce a typical class-based prediction, we can add a simple post-processing step that ignores the predicted layer order.

 Since intra-class instances obscuring each other are defined as being in different layers, they are prevented from being erroneously removed during the NMS process.
 Furthermore, by introducing layer priors, the trained model has the ability to perceive the layer order for the instances simultaneously.